 „Go places, meet people, do things“ strangely enough fitted the beginning of my diving adventure very well.
 After all, I went to Alona Beach where I met Yoeri and we were definitely doing things (Endlich richtig abtauchen).
 On top of that diving turned out to be my thing too.
 In the end, we all go places, meet people, do things constantly.
 In some cases, the things shall not be named.
 Most likely that is the full power of the slogan, everybody can project their wildest dreams as well as their daily life into the phrase.

 Since early 2020 „go places, meet people, do things“ isn’t the same anymore.
-For those (non-)divers longing for their lives abroad, it sounds rather cynical, for others possibly even dangerous.
+For those (non-)divers longing for their lives abroad, it sounds rather cynical, and for others possibly even dangerous.
 No place for nobody.
 Even in our own four walls, we weren’t allowed to meet people, no matter the thing we were planning to do.
 It was never so easy to be illegal, especially as rules and regulations, e.g. how many people were allowed to come together, kept changing constantly – at least in Germany and the Netherlands.

-That’s still the case with regards to travelling.
+That’s still the case with regard to travelling.
 While many countries in the EU opened up, other parts of the world stay completely out of reach.
 We are more than happy we have (almost) everything prepared and organised to go not just to any place but the beautiful island St. Eustatius (Go Statia!
 Why visit this Dutch Caribbean island).
 Another winter landlocked would most definitely have been too much, even if we’d get ice and snow guaranteed (Dutch wintry landscape: Ice-capades).

-Sint Eustatius is a special municipality of the Netherlands.
-Nevertheless, there is separate travel advice regarding the overseas territories.
+Sint Eustatius is a special municipality in the Netherlands.
+Nevertheless, there is separate travel advice regarding overseas territories.
 Weirdly enough, Statia was put on code green already a while ago but only opens up for diving and other „things“ in August.
 The Statian government puts together up-to-date travel advice on Covid-19.
 Just now they got their first confirmed case of corona on the island.
 All this time Statians could meet and do things without all the social distancing rules.
 We are looking forward to diving right into this island life.

 Travel regulations are more strict than a year ago, at least for us coming from Bali (Heimkehr: Rück- und Ausblicke über den Maskenrand).
 We just had our PCR test done today and as soon as the results are in we have to register online (Electronic Health Autorization System) – not only for Sint Eustatius, but also Sint Maarten as we are travelling through there.
 If you are not vaccinated yet, you have to go through 10 days of quarantine.
 Unlike some other airlines, KLM just announced they will continue to offer flights also to people who aren’t vaccinated.